jakeknigge/jakeknigge.github.io/blog/_posts/2018-02-11-idea-chaining.md

 The **convex calculus** approach is appealing because it gives us a toolbox to (mindlessly) construct or decompose a function, using a set of basic functions and a few rules that preserve convexity.
-In the context of convex optimization, this is constructive convex verification process is part of an approach known as disciplined convex programming (DCP).
+In the context of convex optimization, this **constructive convex verification process** is part of an approach known as **disciplined convex programming** (DCP).
 The DCP ideas arose from the work of Michael Grant and Stephen Boyd in the mid-2000s.
 Hiriart-Urruty and Lemaréchal discuss the notion of a convex calculus in their books from the 1990s.

-Let's put the ideas to work on an example that came up on the quiz page of the [DCP][dcp-site] website, which teaches the principles of disciplined convex programming.
+Let's put the ideas to work on an example that came up on the quiz page of the [DCP][dcp-site] website (which teaches the principles of disciplined convex programming).

 Our function of interest is